weleoka/Lab2/README.md

 In the Testing IT Systems course, I not only learned theoretical and general knowledge, I also learned hands-on practical skills, such as the following:

 I learned how to create a virtual test environment using virtual machine guests.
 I performed this in the public cloud Amazon AWS.
 I then learned how to create a test environment using docker containers to simulate hosts.
 I learned how to use Git to exchange files with the developers and operations.
 With docker containers, I was able to simulate five Linux hosts in under one megabyte and the docker container systems booted in just a few seconds.
 I’ve learned how the scripts work, so that I can apply my knowledge to create new test environments.
 I understand how docker hub works, so that I can integrate new servers into a test environment.
-Then I learned how to load and reset the SQL data to be used in various test environments.
+Then I learned how to load and reset the SQL test data to be used in various test environments.

 ## Create Amazon AWS student account